 Step 5: The last step is to customize your infographic.
 Add a catchy headline.
 Experiment with different colors, themes, and fonts to determine which one looks the best.

 5. Leverage Native Advertising

 Native advertising refers to the use of paid ads in a way that matches the platform on which it is published.
-Native ads can take the form of any type of content, article, blog, infographics, or videos.
+These ads can take the form of any type of content, article, blog, infographics, or video.

 Native ads can increase the purchase intent by 18% as compared to banner ads.

 Let the visitor know it is paid content.
 This ensures transparency and builds trust with your target audience.

 Partner with the top ad networks to increase your reach and make sure your native ads are mobile-friendly.

 This post about ad fraud is a great example of native advertising.
 At the top of the content, it says, “promoted from Integral Ad Science.”
 IAS is a company that develops technologies to make the advertising ecosystem safer and fraud-free.
 The content educates the readers about ad fraud and encourages them to download a whitepaper containing in-depth information about the phenomenon and how to combat it.

 Lastly, measure your content marketing results.
 The key metrics you should be analyzing are:

 - User behavior (page views, unique visitors, page depth, bounce rate, and traffic sources)